xbao/DevDrawer/README.md

 **About this fork**

 This fork upgrades to gradle and fixes issues with newer Android version (e.g. Adaptive Icons on Android O).
 It is currently based on the old version on the master branch.
-The develop is not maintained.
+**The develop branch is not maintained.**